pvpscript/mpv-separator/README.md

 Interactively separate the videos you wanna keep from a given playlist

 # TODO
-- Add operation to move the file
+- Add operation to move the file [DONE]
+- Write the usage section for the readme
 - Add script to the mpv user scripts list: https://github.com/mpv-player/mpv/wiki/User-Scripts